 - If the end product is to be used in impact loading conditions use Cast Steel as it has higher toughness properties.

 - If you need very good thermal and electrical conductivity, select cast steel.

-- Choose Cast Steel of flexibility in design.
+- Choose Cast Steel for flexibility in design.

 Cast Iron vs Cast Steel: How to Identify

-There are various methods for identification of Cast iron vs Cast Steel.
-Few methods are listed below:
+There are various methods for the identification of Cast iron vs Cast Steel.
+Some methods are listed below:

-In cast iron, the spark color tends to be the brightest at the end of the spark whereas for cast steel the spark originates at the grinding wheel and extends outwards as shown in the following image:
+In cast iron, the spark color tends to be the brightest at the end of the spark whereas for cast steel the spark originates at the grinding wheel and extends outwards.

-Drilling Test: Drilling cast iron vs cast steel looks completely different as can be seen from Fig. 2.
+Drilling Test: Drilling cast iron vs cast steel looks completely different.
 In cast iron, the generated chips are of very short length and resemble graphite flakes.
-On the other hand, the chips of cast steel forms wire like chips.
+On the other hand, the chips of cast steel form wire-like chips.

-Grain Structure: Cast iron vs cast steel can also be identified by looking at the grain structures of broken parts.
-The grain structure for cast iron and cast steel are completely different as can be seen in Fig. 3.
+Grain Structure: Cast iron vs cast steel can also be identified by looking at the grain structures of the broken parts.
+The grain structures for cast iron and cast steel are completely different and one experienced engineer can easily differentiate between the two.

 10 thoughts on “Cast Iron vs Cast Steel: How to identify Cast Iron and Steel (With PDF)”